cbikram82/inventassist-sba/README.md

 # InventAssist - Inventory Management System
 # Author - Bikram Chatterjee

 A modern, user-friendly inventory management system built with Next.js, TypeScript, and Supabase.
-This application helps you track and manage inventory items across different locations with a focus on temple and religious organization needs.
+This application helps you track and manage inventory items across different locations with a focus on the association's needs.

 ## Features